digitallyinduced/ihp/Guide/database.markdown

     result :: [Project] <- sqlQuery "SELECT * FROM projects WHERE id = ?"
 (Only id)
 ```

-If you would like to have your dynamically build your query with an argument you could:
+If you would like to have your query dynamically built with an argument you could:

 ```haskell
 import qualified Database.PostgreSQL.Simple as PG